gauravprajapati23/t-fire/README.md

 # Installation

 # Before
-Before installing this file make a folder to your phone's internal Storage named : #Coding and remember don't delete it of don't keep any other things in it...
+Before installing this file make a folder to your phone's internal Storage named : #Coding (Same as it is) and remember don't delete it or don't keep any other things in it...

+#Setup Storage
+termux-setup-storage

 ## Install Git
 pkg install git